Associate in Arts Degree 2016 - 2021

 Total: Minimum 60 Credits

 This degree is designed for students who intend to transfer to a four-year college or university to pursue a baccalaureate degree (BA/BS).
 Students completing this curriculum will also satisfy the Michigan Transfer Agreement between two-year and four-year institutions in Michigan.
 General education and subject area requirements vary from one college or university to another.
-Prior to beginning any curriculum, students should contact an academic advisor to create an Educational Development Plan (EDP).
+Prior to beginning any curriculum, students should contact an academic advisor to create a My Academic Pathway (MAP) in Degree Works.
 You can contact an advisor in the Academic Advising Department, Gannon Building - Star Zone, by phone 517.483.1904 or 800.644.4522, ext.
 1904, or by e-mail at email@example.com

 Students should also contact the school to which they will transfer for specific transfer institution requirements.